She looked at him through the hazy glass, her eyes welling up.

 That’s because she still hoped, and she always would.

 Even though he can’t muster the strength to make eye contact, he manages to catch glimpses of her.
 Her long, wavy hair.
+Her perfectly lined teeth.
 Her jet black eyes.
+Her dusky skin.
 His favourite hoodie of her’s.
 Her tears.
 Her anguish.

 He takes it all in, one last time.